-A range of monitoring programs provide important baseline data on the state's surface water and groundwater resources and the health of our streams and wetlands and enables us to make informed management decisions.
+A range of monitoring programs provide important baseline data on the health of our water including streams and wetlands and enables us to make informed management decisions.

 And once a year, the Department produces the Victorian Water Accounts which provide an annual overview of water availability and use across Victoria at bulk supply level, including a detailed water account for each of Victoria's 29 river basins.
 The Accounts can be found on the Victorian Water Register website.

 Additionally, an annual overview of water availability and use across Victoria known as the Victorian Water Accounts can be accessed at the Victorian Water Register.